HOME PAGE

 Prakriti and Purusa are like the Yin and the Yang, the feminine and the masculine principles, and Sakti and Siva.
 Prakriti denotes a thought, a function, and an urge to produce and is the product itself.
 Prasava Dharmin is the working principle: observation of the law of conception and begetting.
 Prakriti is an active female principle, while Purusa is the male principle; and the product is the universe.
 Prakriti stands for cosmic will, and energy in projecting this universe.
 Purusa is Isvara, a modification of Brahman and has the power of manifestation or māyā (Sakti).
 Purusa is the subject and Prakriti is the object.
 Prakriti is matter which one can touch and feel; Prakriti is also an attitude that you love, hate, ignore, or transcend because of its gunas or modes.
 Prakriti is existence itself; Prakriti's modes are the stuff of human relationship, in which Sattva, Rajas, and Tamas clash, collide, and compromise.
 Prakriti by its nature makes compounds or substances, which are not intelligent or thinking on their own accord.
 This substance needs something that transcends it to control and direct it.
 Purusa or Spirit carries out this necessary transcendence, because if the spirit is a compound or a substance and has a stain of gunas, it cannot control another substance.
 (See BG Chapter Two, Samkhya Theory, Verse 12 commentary.)

 Purusa is weak in its limbs and has vision and consciousness, and the Prakriti is blind but has the brawn and the brute strength.
-The all-seeing Purusa rides on the shoulders of the muscular Prakriti.
+The all-seeing Purusa rides on the back of the muscular Prakriti.
 Prakriti is unthinking and its products are unconscious; Purusa has the vision and consciousness and therefore we become aware of Prakriti.
 When Purusa is riding on the shoulders of Prakriti, it deludes itself into thinking that it acts and does the walk.
-Buddhi and Manas, and other products of Prakriti, are unconscious elements, but are the instruments of Purusa's consciousness.
+Buddhi (discerning intellect) and Manas (Mind), and other products of Prakriti, are unconscious elements, but are the instruments of Purusa's consciousness.
 When Buddhi decides on a course of action under the aegis of Purusa, the Indriyas (organs) carry out the order and do the work.
-Purusa is the King and sits at the top of hierarchy, Buddhi is the Prime Minister, the Manas is the commander-in-chief, and the Indriyas are the workers, soldiers, or bureaucrats.
+Purusa is the King and sits at the top of hierarchy; Buddhi is the Prime Minister; the Manas is the commander-in-chief; and the Indriyas are the workers, soldiers, or bureaucrats.

 Sattva is virtue, knowledge, light, and balance; Rajas is motion and excitement; however, Tamas is sluggishness, darkness, and passivity.
 All three elements are present in a person, an animal, and an object.
 At any moment a particular Guna is dominant.
 (Read notes on lamp, mentioned above.)
 Let us take water: liquid water at room temperature is Sattvic; Steam is Rajasic; Ice cube is Tamasic.
 A cow is Sattvic; a raging bull is Rajasic; sleeping animal is Tamasic.
 One is dominant, the other two are suppressed, and under ordinary circumstances, all three are necessary to function.
 Only Yogis, apart from gods, have pure Sattva.
 All the rest, the sentient and the insentient have all three gunas in varying proportions at different times and under different conditions.
 Sattva, Rajas, and Tamas are associated with happiness, goodness and virtue; motion, passion and action; ignorance, pain and delusion respectively.